giantswarm/docs/src/content/overview/fleet-management/app-management/index.md

 - Dependencies

 If a managed app requires secondary apps to run, charts are adapted to run a "standard" deployment of the secondary app.
-However, these are not managed and maintained in the same terms as a primary app.
+However, these aren't managed and maintained in the same terms as a primary app.

 __Note__: Overall, it adapts the chart to make sure the app works with the customer’s custom configurations and plugins.